-Figure 11: Agreement to levelled AHD vs. duration for (a) the entire subset, (b) 2-6 hour data, and (c) 6-24 hour data.
+Figure 9.
+Agreement to levelled AHD vs. duration for (a) the entire subset (810 solutions), (b) 2-6 hour data (394 solutions), and (c) 6-24 hour data (383 solutions).

-The results illustrate why Geoscience Australia stipulates, and NSW supports, a minimum observation span of 6 hours for direct inclusion into the national GDA2020 adjustment via the NGCA to propagate the Survey Control Network.
+These results illustrate why Geoscience Australia stipulates, and NSW supports, a minimum observation span of 6 hours for direct inclusion into the national GDA2020 adjustment to propagate the Survey Control Network.
 They also show that shorter observation sessions are of sufficient quality to improve and strengthen the state survey infrastructure, provided sky view conditions are reasonable.
-This justifies the approach taken by NSW Spatial Services to use AUSPOS as one of several suitable methods to maintain and extend the State's Survey Control Network as well as the request for NSW users to submit data via our online collection tool to further the benefits for all.
+This justifies the approach taken by NSW Spatial Services to use AUSPOS as one of several suitable methods to maintain and extend the State's Survey Control Network.